thutha048/ISD.ICT.20221-20194850.LuuThiThuThao/Requirement Analysis/Use case outlines/PlaceRushOrder_Outline.md

 Alternative flow of the event:
 3.1.
-If there is no support either from any media or address, Software notifies the customer
+If there is no support either from any media or address, Software notifies the customer, go to step 3.1.1.
     3.1.1.
-Customer updates delivery information, goes to step 1 6.1.
-If the input is invalid, return to step 4
+Customer updates delivery information, resume at step 1.
+6.1.
+If the input is invalid, return to step 4.